hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 #### 1.6 Navigation Mesh
-Here comes the star: NavMesh represents the world using polygons, typically generated through Delaunay triangulation.
+Here comes the star.
+Navmesh consist in a world representation through polygons, usually as a result of Delaunay triangulation.

 <div>
     <img src="blog-posts/PathfindingPrinciples/navmesh.png" width="300"/>